kike-canaries/canairio_sensorlib/README.md

 - Unified temperature offset for CO2 and environment sensors
 - Public access to main objects of each library (full methods access)
 - Basic debug mode support toggle in execution
+- Basic power saving management with sample time > 30s on SPS30

 Full list of all sub libraries supported [here]()